studio-b12/goat/docs/book/src/templating/builtins.md

 timestamp <format?: string> -> string
 ```

-Returns the current timestamo in the given format.
+Returns the current timestamp in the given format.
 The format is specified in [Go's time format](https://pkg.go.dev/time).
-If no format is given, the time is returned as Unix seconds string.
+If no format is given, the time is returned as a Unix seconds string.

 **Example:**